-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the FRB Kansas City as of December 31, 2015, and the results of its operations for the year then ended, on the basis of accounting described in Note 3.
-Also, in our opinion, the FRB Kansas City maintained, in all material respects, effective internal control over financial reporting as of December 31, 2015, based on criteria established in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the FRB Kansas City as of December 31, 2017 and 2016, and the results of its operations for the years then ended, on the basis of accounting described in Note 3.
+Also, in our opinion, the FRB Kansas City maintained, in all material respects, effective internal control over financial reporting as of December 31, 2017, based on criteria established in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission.

-Kansas City, MO March 8, 2016
+Kansas City, MO March 8, 2018